-New Delhi: Air pollution can make exercisers to run slower, breath harder and get middling workout, according to a study.
+New York: Air pollution can make exercisers to run slower, breath harder and get middling workout, according to a study.

-The study, led by George Thurston, a professor of environmental health science at NYU School of Medicine, also said that pollution even negates the positive effect exercise has on your lungs, reports CBS News.
+The study, led by George Thurston, a professor of environmental health science at NYU School of Medicine, also said that pollution even negates the positive effect exercise has on your lungs.

 "Usually when you exercise your lung function improves.
 But as ozone levels rose, we saw that benefit shrink to the point where there was no improvement in lung capacity.
 In short, the benefits of exercising are absolutely diminished by ozone on high-pollution days," said Thurston.

 Research shows that when you exercise outdoors, your lungs are taking in car exhaust, soot, construction dust and factory fumes.